 The system includes disclosure reports for both state and federal campaigns.
 When you go to Reports->Disclosure Reports, you can choose from Federal or State.
 If you choose State, the disclosure report entry screen for the state entered in the Committee Setup section of the program will be displayed.

 Balancing your disclosure report

-Most disclosure reports require that your beginning and ending cash balances match the amounts that are actually in your cash accounts.
+Most reporting authorities, including the FEC, require that your beginning and ending cash balances match the amounts that are actually in your cash accounts.
 (In fact, the failure to match these two figures is the number one reason for most audits.)